probmods/ppaml2016/chapters/5-vae.md

 ## Improvement 1 - Recognition net

-The default guide gives us a fully factorized guide. i.e. each `z` has an independent guide distribution.
-(This is called mean-field variational inference.)
+By default, VI uses a mean-field guide program. i.e. each latent variable will have an independent guide distribution.

-Instead, we can generate the guide parameters using a neural net that maps a single image to the parameters of the guide for that image.
+An alternative strategy for guiding the latent `z` is to generate the guide parameters using a neural net that maps a single image to the parameters of the guide for that image.

 The weights of this net are still variational parameters (because they are parameters of the guide), but we now have parameters shared across